 Are there issues with some email providers?

-As of April 2020 there is an issue with account activation emails not arriving if you use hotmail or outlook as your email provider.
+There is an issue with account activation emails not arriving if you use hotmail or outlook as your email provider.
 If possible use an alternative email account or sign up using the App.
 Otherwise please contact Payroll for assistance.

 My account activation email hasn't arrived?